AleksShadow/react-google-maps/README.md

 - Searchers for places/names/phones/...etc
 - Dynamicly changes the list of addresses when a user moves the map, or changes the map scale

-To see how it works go here: https://aleksshadow.github.io/react-maps-deployed
+To see how it works go here: <a href="https://aleksshadow.github.io/react-maps-deployed" target="_blank">https://aleksshadow.github.io/react-maps-deployed</a>